Ireland's qualifying campaign sinking, coach under pressure - WHIZ News

 Ireland hasn’t qualified for the World Cup since 2002 but can punch above its weight on occasion.
 It reached the Euro 2016 knockout stage, losing to eventual finalist France.

-Kenny has shown confidence in young players, like 21-year-old Brighton forward Aaron Connolly.
-Teenage goalkeeper Gavin Bazunu, on loan in England’s third division from Manchester City, performed well Saturday in his senior-team debut.
+Kenny has shown confidence in young players, such as 21-year-old Brighton forward Aaron Connolly.
+Teenage goalkeeper Gavin Bazunu, on loan in England’s third division from Manchester City, performed well Saturday in his senior team debut.
 Kenny also started 20-year-old midfielder Jason Knight, who has earned praise from manager Wayne Rooney at Derby.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports